 - Laminectomy: enlarging the spinal canal by removing vertebral bone (lamina) can relieve some pressure which the spinal column faces.

-- Artificial Discs: replacing discs with artificial substitutes could relieve pain and pressure on the spine.
-This is generally a less invasive form of surgery which seeks to relieve pain before needing spinal fusion surgery.
+- Artificial discs: replacing discs with artificial substitutes could relieve pain and pressure on the spine.
+This is generally a less invasive form of surgery that seeks to relieve pain before needing spinal fusion surgery.

 What Happens After Surgery?